AaronAugustine/Stat_Inf_Project/project_part_2.md

 #Analysis
 ## Load the ToothGrowth data and perform some basic exploratory data analyses
-First we set the relevant working directory and libraries.
-Then we load in the the data.
-After than we can run a series of functions to get a feel for the data.
 The code and results for this part are given in the Appendix.